 Who are the course facilitators?

 Liz Halliday has practised yoga since 1986 and holds the Mindfulness Instructor accredited Diploma.
+She has been facilitating mindfulness sessions since 2014.

 Who can come?